McMaster-Baby-Lab/handbook/pages/recruitment/recruitmentProcedure.md

 There are several possible outcomes when calling a family.
 Follow the path for each option to see the workflow of recruitment based on the parent's answer.

+1. Navigate to the _Schedule Studies_ or *Family Information* page
+2. Select the _Schedule a Study for this Child_ drop down menu

 #### **Family agrees, appointment time decided**
 - Confirm the childs name, date of birth, and age.
 - Confirm the parent's email